 - A. A hearing officer's decision or recommendation may contain the following: - 1.
 Title page with the name of the case, type of decision, the date of issuance, and the name of the hearing officer; - 2.
 List of appearances, including the name and address of every person who entered an appearance and the persons or organizations represented; - 3.
-Service sheet, including the name and address of every person on whom the decision should be served; - 4.
+Service sheet, including the name and address of every person on whom the decision should be served: - 4.
 Findings and conclusions, and the reasons therefor, on all material issues of fact, law, or discretion presented on the record, including specific citations to the applicable portions of the record; - 5.
 An order as to the final disposition of the case, including relief, if appropriate; - 6.
 The recommended date upon which the decision will become effective, as appropriate, subject to further appeal; and - 7.
 A statement of the right to appeal, including any deadlines for appeal. - B. In reaching a decision or recommendation, the hearing officer should consider the entire record, and the hearing officer should refer frequently to specific evidence in the record in the opinion or report. - C. The decision or recommendation should be written as soon after the conclusion of the hearing as possible, while all evidence and testimony are fresh in the hearing officer's mind.
-Virginia Code Section 2.2-4024 requires that hearing officers render a decision or recommendation within 90 days of the date of the proceeding or at a later date agreed to by the parties, except in cases where the agency's written regulations or procedures require the recommendation or decision to be rendered within a specified time period. - D. Where the hearing officer does not render a decision within the time required by subsection D of Section 2.2-4024 of the Code of Virginia, the agency or the named party to the case decision may provide written notice to the hearing officer and the Executive Secretary that a decision is due.
-If no decision is made within 30 days of the hearing officer's receipt of the notice, the Executive Secretary must remove the hearing officer from the hearing officer list and report the hearing officer to the
+Virginia Code Section 2.2-4024 requires that hearing officers render a decision or recommendation within 90 days of the date of the proceeding or at a later date agreed to by the parties, except in cases wehre the agency's written regulations or procedures require the recommenation or decision to be rendered within a specified time period. - D. The hearing officer should deliver the decision or recommendation to the parties and deliver the record as directed by the agency.